tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/plot_data_exp_analysis_salary-1.png)<!-- -->

 * More people are in medium and low salary level than high salary level.
-* At all salary level we can see similar pattern of peaks in employees leaving at low, medium and high satisfaction levels.
+* At all salary level, we can see similar pattern of peaks in employees leaving at low, medium and high satisfaction levels.
 * Looks like employees are paid well for their role and salary is not driving employees to leave.

 #### dept